Google Sites Review—Is It Right for Your Business?

 Google Sites is best for event websites

-Google Sites also doesn’t offer built-in domain registration (a standard feature on pretty much every other website builder); so if you want a professional-looking web address for your site, you’ve got to purchase it elsewhere, then follow a complex series of instructions to link your Google Sites website to your custom domain.
+Google Sites also doesn’t offer built-in domain registration (a standard feature on pretty much every other website builder); so if you want a professional-looking web address for your site, you’ve got to purchase it elsewhere (such as Google Domains), then follow a complex series of instructions to link your Google Sites website to your custom domain.

 Granted, Google makes up for this complexity by simplifying the rest of the build process.
 Google Sites syncs with your Google account, so you can easily add any forms, maps, or documents.
 And since Google owns YouTube, you can also embed YouTube videos in a matter of seconds.